 Indeed, the cathedral builders have constructed in Chartres a unique edifice in the world.
 It was entirely designed according to the architectural style of its time, yet distinguished by its originality.
 Indeed Chartres Cathedral is austere and elegant, vast and rigorous, radiant and balanced, wise and daring.

 Follow me in exploring the cathedral, a Unesco World Heritage Site since 1979!

 French sculptor Rodin dubbed Notre-Dame de Chartres the “Acropolis of France” for its high aesthetic and spiritual significance.
 The cathedral has remained, until today, the most prominent French sanctuary devoted to the cult of the Virgin Mary.

-Since its rapid construction at the beginning of the 13th century, the cathedral dominates the city of Chartres and the plain of the Beauce.
-This large pilgrimage site has been listed as a UNESCO World Heritage Site in 1979.
+Since its rapid construction at the beginning of the 13th century, the cathedral has dominated the city of Chartres and the plain of the Beauce.
+Unesco listed Notre-Dame de Chartres as a World Heritage Site as early as 1979.

 History of Chartres Cathedral

-The oldest area of the cathedral is located in the crypt: it is a Celtic well about 33.55 metres deep, which is also named “well of Saints-Forts”.
-In the Middle Ages, it was believed that its water possessed miraculous virtues.
-The well was filled in and concealed in the middle of the 17th century before being rediscovered and restored in the beginning of the 20th century by René Merlet.
+In the Middle Ages, people believed water possessed miraculous virtues.
+The well was filled in and concealed in the middle of the 17th century… until René Merlet rediscovered and restored it at the beginning of the 20th century.